srivarshan-s/CoAuthorViz/README.md

 If using a Debian-based development environment (Ubuntu/Debian/WSL) the user can install the packages using the following command:

-`sudo apt install wget unzip git python3 python3-pip`
+`$ sudo apt install wget unzip git python3 python3-pip`

 ### Python packages
 - pandas